reactjs/react.dev/src/content/learn/synchronizing-with-effects.md

 - Fetching `'Bob'` completes
 - The Effect from the `'Bob'` render **does not do anything because its `ignore` flag was set to `true`**

 In addition to ignoring the result of an outdated API call, you can also use [`AbortController`](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) to cancel the requests that are no longer needed.
 However, by itself this is not enough to protect against race conditions.
-More asynchronous steps could be chained after the fetch, so using an explicit flag like `ignore` is the most reliable way to fix this type of problems.
+More asynchronous steps could be chained after the fetch, so using an explicit flag like `ignore` is the most reliable way to fix this type of problem.

 </Solution>